-For women, who have breast cancer, the swelling appears on the same side as the cancer, after the lymph nodes have been removed from the armpit area before cancer treatments begin.
+For women who have breast cancer, the swelling appears on the same side as the cancer.
+This is after removing the lymph nodes from the armpit area before cancer treatments begin.

-A damaged lymphatic system causes the swelling because the fluid transport system is impaired and can’t more the protein-rich liquid from the affected areas.
+A damaged lymphatic system causes the swelling because the impaired fluid transport system can’t move the protein-rich liquid from the affected areas.
 The lymphatic system is part of the immune system that fights infections.
-When the system is damaged, and the ‘immune trafficking’ can’t be sent to areas that are in need of help, and problems like infections plague the patient.
+With a damaged system, the ‘immune trafficking’ can’t be sent to areas that are in need of help.
+This makes problems like infections plague the patient.

-Lymphedema garments can help reduce swelling caused by lymphedema when they are worn, and can be fitted for different parts of the body.
+Lymphedema garments can help reduce swelling caused by lymphedema when worn, and can fit for different parts of the body.
 The swelling comes from a build up of lymph fluid, and the compression wear helps push the fluid out of the affected areas.

-If your condition is acute, your specialist might recommend multi-layered compression bandages be applied first before you put on compression wear.
+If your condition is acute, your specialist might recommend applying multi-layered compression bandages first before you put on compression wear.
 Depending on where the problem is, there is compression wear to assist with swelling and pain relief.

-Arm, leg, and hand sleeves can be fitted for your comfort and convenience.
+Arm, leg, and hand sleeves can fit for your comfort and convenience.
 Another solution to the lymphedema problems you are experiencing is a garment wrap.
-The wrap is made up of single layers of overlapping fabric bands.
-The body-wrap works on the same principle as compression wear, and it might be easier to wear than bandages or a sleeve.
+The wrap consists of single layers of overlapping fabric bands.
+Body-wraps work on the same principle as compression wear, and it might be easier to wear than bandages or a sleeve.

 If the affliction is in the chest or breast area, the solution might be as simple as wearing a sports bra to combat swelling.
-If the case is more severe, a fitted vest might be the order of the day to combat the swelling.
+With a more severe case, a fitted vest might be the order of the day to combat the swelling.

-If your genital region is affected, you can wear a pair of cycling shorts made of lycra that work just as well as compression garments.
+If you have an affected genital region, you can wear a pair of cycling shorts made of lycra that work just as well as compression garments.
 For men who are suffering from lymphedema in the groin area, you may need scrotal support.
-For pelvic swelling, compression shorts are recommended, but speak to your therapist before you spend any money.
+With pelvic swelling, we recommend compression shorts.
+However, speak to your therapist before you spend any money.

-If your needs for compression wear revolve around the neck or head area, there are products that can be worn for help.
-For the head, a band is worn under the chin and over the skull in affected area to reduce swelling.
-A neck sleeve (a Hereford collar) like and old neck brace is worn to remove liquid from the neck area.
+If your needs for compression wear revolve around the neck or head area, there are products that help.
+For the head, you wear a band under the chin and over the skull in affected area to reduce swelling.
+A neck sleeve (a Hereford collar) like an old neck brace you use to remove liquid from the neck area.

 We mentioned bandaging briefly, now we will go into more detail.
-Your therapist applies the bandages; and the types are determined by condition.
-A tubular bandage can be used with a soft layer of synthetic wool or foam.
+Your therapist applies the bandages; and determining the types by condition.
+You can use A tubular bandage with a soft layer of synthetic wool or foam.
 Then a denser layer of foam is added, then a bandage layer (low stretch), and then a layer of tap to hold everything in place is what the process entails.

 To get maximum value, your doctor can direct you to the best course of action.
 As we mentioned earlier, back pain can come from your feet, and if you don’t know what ails your feet, your back pain continues.